This post may contain affiliate links. Please read our disclosure policy.

 Can I use fresh spinach instead of frozen spinach?

-Can I make the spinach and artichoke filling ahead of time?
+Can I make the filling ahead of time?

 Other Easy Sandwich Recipes

-5 from 2 votes
+5 from 3 votes

-spinach and artichoke grilled cheese featured image
+spinach and artichoke grilled cheese cut in half and served on a plate.

 Spinach and Artichoke Grilled Cheese

-Serves — 4
+Serves —

 This Spinach and Artichoke Grilled Cheese recipe combines a simple grilled cheese sandwich with a cheesy spinach artichoke dip.
 It is so quick and easy to transform a favorite restaurant appetizer into a delicious must-make meal!